 More information about St. Maarten is available from other Department of State publications and other sources listed at the end of this fact sheet.

-St. Maarten is an autonomous part of the Kingdom of the Netherlands.
+Sint Maarten is a semi-autonomous country within the Kingdom of the Netherlands.
 The Kingdom of the Netherlands is responsible for the conduct of foreign affairs, including with the United States, and its embassies and consulates issue visas for travel to the island, although visas are not required for U.S. citizen tourists.

-More information about St. Maarten is available from the Department of State and other sources, some of which are listed here:
+More information about Sint Maarten is available from the Department of State and other sources, some of which are listed here: